The Coxhall Guild, Inc.

 2nd Annual Kite Festival April 25, 2026 10am – 4pm

-Join the Coxhall Guild for a free Kite Festival.
+Join the Coxhall Guild for a Free Kite Festival

 Whether you build a kite from scratch or bring your own, every age from toddler to grandparent can share in the joy of flying a kite!
-Colorful kites of all sizes and shapes will be flying high over the grounds of Coxhall Gardens.
-Guild volunteers will help the first 300 guests build a simple sled kite between the hours of 10 am and 2 pm.
+Colorful kites of all sizes and shapes will be flying high over the grounds of Coxhall Gardens in Carmel, Indiana.
+Guild volunteers will help the first 300 guests build a simple sled kite between the hours of 10 am and 2 pm in the east pavilion.
 We will also have premade kites ready for decoration while supplies last.
+Children under 12 must be accompanied by an adult.
+No registration required.

 Schedule of Events